Brian Castle

 Model Neurons

 When investigating the brain, models are very helpful.
 They allow us to explore neural behaviors without sacrificing animals or invading their nervous systems.
 We would like to understand how behaviors can be precisely timed after just one example.
-For instance if you're a child learning to play basketball, and someone shows you how to make a basket, you can probably do it all by yourself after one or two attempts.
+For instance if you're a child learning to play basketball, and someone shows you how to shoot the hoop, you can probably do it all by yourself after one or two attempts.

 Early Model Neurons

 Modeling of neurons for computational purposes began with McCulloch & Pitts in 1942.
 They considered a binary neuron whose state could be either firing, or not firing.
 The neuron integrates its inputs (as a weighted sum), and if the result is over the threshold the neuron fires, and if it's under the threshold it doesn't.
 The original threshold function was the Heaviside step function, which is not smooth and can not be easily differentiated.
-The ideas embodied in the McCulloch-Pitts neuron later became the basis for the early learning machine called the Perceptron (Rosenblatt 1958).
+And binary neurons are limited in what they can represent.
+The ideas embodied in the McCulloch-Pitts neuron later became the basis for an early learning machine called the Perceptron (Rosenblatt 1958).
 In the Perceptron, the synaptic weights are adjusted based on an error that is determined from the data.
-The Perceptron essentially "fits" the data to a set of linear parameters.
-Unlike the McCulloch-Pitts neuron, the Perceptron uses neurons with a sigmoidal threshold function, which is differentiable and therefore errors can be passed backward through the network and assigned to their sources in proportion to their contributions.
+The Perceptron essentially "fits" its input to a set of linear parameters.
+Unlike the McCulloch-Pitts neuron, the Perceptrons use neurons with a sigmoidal threshold function (Rosenblatt 1961), which is differentiable and therefore errors can be passed backward through the network and assigned to their sources in proportion to their contributions.

 After the successful demonstration of the Perceptron, neuroscientists pointed out that the firing of neurons often uses a "rate code", where the rate of firing is determined by stimulus intensity.
 The "spike rate" was thought to be a neuron's only output, therefore any information carried out of the neuron must be encoded in the spike train.
 And so the binary neuron became a linear neuron, where the output can take on any positive value (or zero).
 In this case the calculation of the threshold still applies, and if the output is above threshold the thresold level is simply subtracted from the output to obtain the final value (this is the principle used in the ReLU function in machine learning).
 Such a model neuron is shown in the figure, and you can see the only thing that differs is the threshold function.

-In the above figure the inputs I are multiplied by the synaptic weights W and integrated over the dendritic surface to arrive at a sum S, which is added to a "bias" term b representing noise or a baseline input level.
-The difference between this neuron and the McCulloch-Pitts neuron is that the threshold function f is sigmoidal (S-shaped) instead of being a step.
-When this threshold function can be differentiated, an error occurring at the output O can be passed back through the threshold and the contributions of each input to the error can be determined.
+In the above figure the inputs I are multiplied by the synaptic weights W and integrated over the dendritic surface to arrive at a sum S, which is added to a "bias" term b representing noise or a baseline activity level.
+The difference between this neuron and the McCulloch-Pitts neuron is that the threshold function f is differentiable.
+If f is linear like a Relu or sigmoidal (S-shaped) instead of being a step, it can be differentiated, and an error occurring at the output O can be passed back through the threshold and the contributions of each input to the error can be determined.
 Then, the synaptic weights can be updated to reflect the new error information.
 The process of passing the error in the opposite direction through the threshold function is called "back propagation".

 In some machine architectures, when the derivatives for successive layers can be calculated, the errors can be passed all the way back through the layers in one computational sweep.
 But brains don't work this way!
 To pass back an error, it has to be explicitly represented.
 And models like this are far from Hodgkin-Huxley, in that they contain no dynamics.
 (For example they don't account for the refractory period).
-In the 70's and 80's, in an effort to make model neurons more realistic, the essential behaviors of biological neurons were crystallized in several different ways.
+Hodgkin and Huxley are at the opposite end of the simple model neurons whose outputs can be computed in a reasonable time frame.
+A full GHK model of a biological neuron would involve the numerical solution of half a dozen simultaneous differential equations, which would rapidly become exasperating with networks containing a few thousand neurons.
+In the 70's and 80's, in an effort to make model neurons more realistic, the essential behaviors of biological neurons were crystallized in several ways.

 Simplifying the Hodgkin-Huxley Model